Fun Science activities hosted at Children's National Hospital

 What is Science Journeys?

 “Science Journeys,” a Science Education Partnership Award (SEPA), engages a novel and unique audience of learners: children and families who are navigating hospitalization and complex care, an often stressful, high-intensity experience accompanied by loss of in-school instruction.
-Journeys partners with Child Life to serve in- and out-patients (bedside and in small groups)
+Journeys partners with Child Life Services to serve in- and out-patients both bedside and in small groups.

 The program uses experiential learning and hands-on STEM and Social Emotional Learning (SEL) activities to: